djamespeabody/academic-3/content/home/about.md

 title = "About"

+[design]
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns = "1"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.
 # See https://sourcethemes.com/academic/docs/get-started/#introduce-yourself